 "Long Overdue" isn't hard as much as it is really annoying.
 You get it in the first town in the game, but it can't actually be completed until almost the end of the game.
-Okay, so it takes the length of the game, big deal - did I mention it involves collecting items that will take up up to ten inventory slots for effectively the entire game?
+And the reward is a measly (and especially measly for the point of the game that you'll be able to complete the quest) amount of coin.

 To elaborate: as many quest items in the game cannot be removed from the inventory (such as put in your stash), you end up going through THE ENTIRE GAME with all the books you've collected taking up precious inventory slots.
 Which is likely already bogged down with various other bugged unremovable items for all the quests you've already FINISHED.
 Of course this can be avoided by simply ignoring the books until you can access them all, but by the time you're aware of this you'll likely already have a few under your belt.